Accountability for Pornography Use – Does it Help?

 - Look for a person (or group of people) you feel comfortable talking to, and that you find trustworthy.
 While there is always a risk in sharing vulnerably with others, pay attention to how you feel when you talk to them and whether you feel your confidence will be respected.

 - Look for someone who has similar beliefs as you do regarding pornography use and the negative impact it can have on your life.
-Many people have differing views out there (and that is okay), but try your best to find someone that aligns with what you believe.
+Many people have differing views out there (and that is okay), but try your best to find someone who aligns with what you believe.

 - Look for someone that can see the best in you.
 This is not an easy journey but having someone point out even small gains can be tremendously healing.

-This does not have to be a formal process, so whether you are talking with a friend, or are in some form of therapy, trust your gut regarding how you feel when you talk with them.
+This does not have to be a formal process, so whether you are talking with a friend or are in some form of therapy, trust your gut regarding how you feel when you talk with them.

 What to Give Your Accountability Permission to Do

 As you can imagine, this is a touchy subject.
-Many times, people won’t ask the difficult questions to those they are supporting in fear of offending them.
+Many times, people won’t ask the difficult questions of those they are supporting in fear of offending them.
 Therefore, it may be important to give them permission to:

 - Ask you questions such as “When do you find yourself going to porn?
 What is happening before you go to porn in those moments?”